 A quick glance at some recent headlines ("What You Need Right Now: 11 Black Tie Jumpsuits," "Kim Kardashian: The Style Icon We Never Knew We Wanted," "Kate Middleton Got a New Pair of Shoes," "In Defense of Ripped Jeans," "Purple Is The Best Lip Color Of All Time," etc.), suggests that not only are we not getting any smarter by reading some of the most heavily visited fashion blogs, we are becoming more self-absorbed, more materialistic and all-around shallower than we already are.
 But the good news: We cannot take all the blame.
 After all, we are just the readers.
 What about the people who are actually writing these mind-numbingly inconsequential articles?

 It may seem like I am being excessively harsh and maybe I am, but what do we gain from articles that are: 1.
 Largely written without any greater sense of context, actual commentary, or utility (other than how you can "Look Hot After Work Without Going Home and Changing"); 2.
 Sponsored aka just glorified press releases; and/or 3.
 All about truly superficial topics posing as "news" (save for "How Orange Lipstick Can Lift Your Mood" pieces because they arguably confer some psychological benefits ... maybe)?
 Before you label me an immense downer, don't you ever long for substance?

 Now, I get it.
 I do.
-These are fashion blogs and not the Economist, but guess what: It is 2014, and fashion is increasingly shedding its stigma as an industry full of over-dressed, under-educated girls.
-There are many, many exceptions to this rule (Hey, Delphine Arnault, Áslaug Magnúsdóttir, Angela Ahrendts, Vanessa Friedman, Christina Binkley, Maureen Chiquet, Natalie Massenet, etc.).
+These are fashion blogs are not the Economist, but guess what: It is 2014, and fashion is increasingly shedding its stigma as an industry full of over-dressed, under-educated girls.
+There are many, many exceptions to this rule (a short list: Delphine Arnault, Áslaug Magnúsdóttir, Angela Ahrendts, Vanessa Friedman, Christina Binkley, Maureen Chiquet, Natalie Massenet, etc.).
 Fashion and brainpower should not be mutually exclusive, and yet, it seems in the blogosphere, they largely are.